 And if you never want to miss a new blog post, upcoming recipe, pop culture review, or whatever new and next is coming, join our Real Everything e-mail list here.

 Wanna hear more of the story?
-Tune in tomorrow to our podcast, The Paleo View!
+Tune in to our podcast, The Whole View ep 345, which aired March 29, 2019 with more on why and what I plan to do next!